-4.7.6 Publication of the Issued Certificate by the CA
+4.7.6 Publication of the re-keyed certificate by the CA

-The re-keyed certificate is published in MSC Trustgate.com's publicly accessible repository
+The re-keyed certificate is published in MSC Trustgate.com's publicly accessible repository.

-4.7.7 Notification of Certificate Issuance by the CA to Other Entities
+4.7.7 Notification of certificate issuance by the CA to other entities

 RAs may receive notification of a Certificate's rekey if the RA was involved in the issuance process.